wpengine/atlas-content-modeler/readme.txt

 You can submit feature requests and open bug reports in our [GitHub repo](https://github.com/wpengine/atlas-content-modeler).

 == Changelog ==

+= 0.22.0 - 2022-09-22 =

+* **Added:** New `wp acm model change-id` WP-CLI command to change a model's ID and migrate existing posts to the new ID.
+* **Changed:** Models can no longer be registered with IDs that match special WordPress Core names, such as ‘type’ and ‘theme’.
+* **Changed:** Existing models using reserved model IDs are disabled to prevent fatal errors and unexpected behavior from WordPress Core.
+* **Changed:** Disabled models with reserved model IDs display a message on the model index page, with a link to docs explaining how to change the model ID: https://github.com/wpengine/atlas-content-modeler/blob/main/docs/help/model-id-conflicts.md.

 = 0.21.1 - 2022-09-07 =